apollographql/apollo/studio-docs/source/composition-publish-notification.md

 ---
-title: Composition Publish Webhook (Preview)
+title: Build status webhook (Preview)
 ---

-You can [configure Apollo Studio](./notification-setup) to notify your team whenever any changes are made to your graph's composition:
+You can [configure Apollo Studio](./notification-setup) to notify your team whenever any changes are made to your graph's build:

 You can configure separate change notifications for each [variant](./org/graphs/#managing-variants) of your graph.